raccoonyy/awspirin/PROJECT_OVERVIEW.md

 - Follow the existing code style (ESLint configuration)
 - Add tests for new features
 - Update documentation for API changes
-- Keep shared logic in the `shared/` directory
+- Each project maintains its own independent implementation
-- Maintain compatibility between React and Web Component versions
+- Follow consistent patterns between projects where applicable

 ## License